Enhancing Conformal Prediction via Class Similarity: Experiments

 \section{Experiments}

-\textbf{Datasets and models.} We conduct experiments on three image classification benchmarks: CIFAR-100 \citep{krizhevsky2009learning}, Living-17 from the BREEDS suite \citep{santurkar2020breeds}, and Mini-ImageNet \citep{vinyals2016matching}, a subset of ImageNet \citep{deng2009ImageNet} with 100 classes.
+\textbf{Datasets and models.} We conduct experiments on \tomt{four} image classification benchmarks: CIFAR-100 \citep{krizhevsky2009learning}, Living-17 from the BREEDS suite \citep{santurkar2020breeds}, \tomt{ImageNet with 1K classes \citep{deng2009ImageNet};} and Mini-ImageNet \citep{vinyals2016matching}, a subset of ImageNet with 100 classes.
 Note that CIFAR-100 and Living-17 have official semantic superclass structures, i.e., partitions of the classes into coarse classes.
 Specifically, CIFAR-100 has 20 superclasses (e.g., aquatic mammals, fish, flowers, etc.), where each one groups 5 classes (e.g., beaver, dolphin, otter, seal, and whale are grouped under aquatic mammals).
 Similarly, Living-17 has 17 superclasses, where each one groups 4 classes.
-We use ResNet50 \citep{he2016deep} as the classifier model.
+We use ResNet50 \citep{he2016deep} as the classifier model \tomt{for all datasets except ImageNet, where we use ViT-B/16 \citep{dosovitskiy2020vit}}.
 For CIFAR-100 we use ResNet34 as well.
-Details on the training of the models are provided in Supp.~Mat.~\ref{app:training_details}.
-We split the validation sets of the datasets to $20\%$ calibration and $80\%$ test.
+Details on the training of the models are provided in Appendix~\ref{app:training_details}.
+We split the validation sets of the datasets to $20\%$ calibration and $80\%$ test, as common in the literature.

 \textbf{CP score functions.} We consider three prominent conformal score functions $s(x,y)$: (1)~LAC \citep{sadinle2019least}, defined as one minus the classifier's softmax value at index $y$; (2)~RAPS \citep{angelopoulos2020uncertainty}, based on cumulating softmax entries up to the rank of $y$, like APS \citep{romano2020classification}, but includes a regularization term that yields smaller prediction sets; and (3)~SAPS \citep{huang2024conformal}, penalizes the maximal softmax entry according to the rank of $y$.
-Detailed definitions of these scores are provided in Supp.~Mat.~\ref{app:scores}.
+Detailed definitions of these scores are provided in Appendix~\ref{app:scores}.
 We conduct experiments using target coverage levels of $\alpha = \{0.05, 0.1\}$, as common in the literature.

-\textbf{Details of the CP methods evaluated.} For each score function, we evaluate the following versions. \begin{itemize}[leftmargin=*] \item {Standard}: The CP algorithm with the original score function and no modifications.
+\textbf{Details of the CP methods evaluated.} For each score function, we evaluate the following versions. \begin{itemize}[leftmargin=*,noitemsep,nolistsep]

-\item {Clustered} \citep{ding2024class}: The algorithm extends and improves the efficiency of class-wise Mondrian CP \citep{vovk2012conditional} (which applies CP separately to each class) by grouping classes into $M$ clusters based on the similarity of score distributions, and applying CP on each cluster.